brajeshwar/brajeshwar.github.io/index.md

 ## Work

-I co-founded <a href="https://valinor.earth">Valinor Earth</a> with two of my close friends, with whom I have worked on multiple projects and companies.
+I co-founded [Valinor Earth](https://valinor.earth) with two of my close friends, with whom I have worked on multiple projects and companies.
 We build sustainable and profitable technology practices helping businesses curb climate change.